This website is the property of Wise Living Homes Ltd.

 - where more detailed privacy information can be found, g. about the personal information we gather and use, how it is used, stored and transferred, for what purposes, the steps taken to keep that information secure and for how long it is kept.

-- SDL obtains, keeps and uses personal information (also referred to as data) about job applicants, current and former employees, temporary and agency workers, contractors, interns, volunteers, apprentices, customers, clients, contractors, individuals interested in our business, and business associates for a number specific lawful
+- WISE GROUP obtains, keeps and uses personal information (also referred to as data) about job applicants, current and former employees, temporary and agency workers, contractors, interns, volunteers, apprentices, customers, clients, contractors, individuals interested in our business, and business associates for a number specific lawful

 - This policy sets out how we comply with our data protection obligations and seek to protect personal Its purpose is also to confirm to individuals that we understand and comply with the rules governing the collection, use and deletion of personal information which we process.